pradeep-rb/algorithms/src/TipsNTricks.md

 Big(0)
 * backtracking algos are usually O(n!)  - see burst balloons.
 Memoization can reduce the number of states.
+* when calculating Big O, look for number of states.
+Example in TD DP, the memo variable can give you the number of states

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 Topics sorted by most commonly asked: